oelin/flare/README.md

 # Flare: Progressive streaming of large datasets

 Flare is a tiny protocol for streaming large datasets over HTTPS.
-It works by partitioning datasets into bite-sized chunks which can then be read asynchronously.
-The locations of individual chunks are stored in lightweight YAML files called *playlists*.
-Given a playlist, any portion of a dataset can be read without loading the whole file into memory 🥳👌.
+It works by partitioning datasets into small chunks which can be downloaded asynchronously.
+The locations of individual chunks are held in lightweight YAML files called *playlists*.
+Given a playlist, any portion of a dataset can then be read without loading the whole file into memory 🥳👌.

 ## Introduction

-Flare takes inspiration from multimedia streaming formats such as [M3U](https://en.wikipedia.org/wiki/M3U) and [PLS](https://en.wikipedia.org/wiki/PLS_(file_format)) to simplify access to vast amounts of data on limited devices.
-The chunk abstraction allows applications to download only those portions of a dataset which they require *at runtime* and minimize unneccessary memory usage.
-Many client implementations further makes use of layered LRU caching to minimize read latency and prevent storage space exhaustion.
+Flare takes inspiration from multimedia streaming formats such as [M3U](https://en.wikipedia.org/wiki/M3U) and [PLS](https://en.wikipedia.org/wiki/PLS_(file_format)), in which a single stream is divided into several chunks.
+This allows applications to download only those pieces of data which they require *at runtime* and minimize unneccessary memory usage.
+It also allows streams to be hosted on multiple servers for improved load balancing and locale-aware distribution.

+Flare essentially brings these ideas to the data science domain.

 ## Playlists